 These Keto Chocolate Bars are so easy and quick to make.
 Here’s everything you need to do:

 - Melt the cocoa butter – The smaller the cocoa butter pieces are, the quicker they melt.
-If your cocoa butter comes into a large chunk, grate it or chop it into similar-sized pieces.
+If your cocoa butter comes into large chunks, grate it or chop it into similar-sized pieces.
 You can melt it in a small saucepan or microwave it for short periods, such as 20-30 seconds, stirring in between.
 Cocoa butter burns quickly, so make it with caution.

 - Add in the sweetener, chocolate flavor, and a pinch of salt.
 Return to medium heat and cook until the cocoa butter gently boils and reaches 250°F (121°C), which is the best temperature for the sweetener to dissolve so that your chocolate doesn’t get gritty.